facebook/fatal/README.md

 ## Installation
 There's no need to install Fatal, as long as you add its base directory to the include directories list.

-For GCC and Clang, it suffices to either:
+For Clang and GCC, it suffices to either:
 - use the `-I path/to/fatal` flag
 - set the environment variable `CPLUS_INCLUDE_PATH=path/to/fatal`